Sinevia/php-library-sqldb/README.md

 ## Background ##
 - MySQL and SQLite supported
-- Unified column names
+- Unified data types.
+The data types are developer orientated (string, text, integer, float, blob).
+These are then translated to the correct column type for the corresponding database.
-  It supports unified column type convention that is more developer orientated.
-It is then translated to the correct column type for the corresponding database.
+- Fluent interface for building queries

 ## Installation ##